stanleyhuangyc/MultiLCD/README.md

 MultiLCD Library for Arduino
 ============================

-Written by Stanley Huang, distributed under GPL
+Written by Stanley Huang, distributed under GPL.
+For more information, please visit http://www.arduinodev.com

 This library encapsulate several libraries for various Arduino LCD shield or module into a set of unified APIs.
 It supports these hardware: